Lugs & Connectors

 Potential Hazards associated with a TNS Earthing

-3. Corrosion: The materials used in a TNS earthing system, such as copper or aluminum conductors and metallic structures (such as metal rods or water pipes), can be prone to corrosion over time.
-This can affect the performance of the TNS earthing system and increase the risk of electrical hazards.
-To mitigate this risk, it is important to use corrosion-resistant materials when designing and installing a TNS earthing system, and to regularly inspect and maintain the system to ensure that it is functioning properly.
+3. Corrosion: The materials in a TNS earthing system, such as copper or aluminum conductors and metallic structures, can corrode over time.
+Corrosion can affect the system’s performance and increase electrical hazards.
+To mitigate this risk, use corrosion-resistant materials when designing and installing the TNS earthing system.
+Regularly inspect and maintain the system to ensure it functions properly.

 This is why it is critical to properly maintain any Earthing System that you implement for your structure.